pitasimis-byte/Test-project-1/docs/USAGE.md

 - `clear` — remove all notes

 The CLI stores notes in `notes.json` in the project root.
 If you don't want this file tracked in Git, add it to `.gitignore` (already included in this repo by default).

+**PR demo:** this line was added in `feature/pr-demo` to illustrate a small change for creating a pull request as a demo.